 The provincial park welcomes snowmobilers in designated areas in the Centre Block once the snowpack has reached 12 inches.
 There is a staging area at the ball diamond near Meadows campground to unload and leave your vehicle behind.
 Snowmobilers can rip through the snow in the area west of the road to Lookout Point and Bald Butte.

 Guests of the Historic Reesor Ranch are also allowed to snowmobile on the private ranch land.
 It’s another option to book a night in to stay-and-sled near the park.

 Ice fishing is an iconic Saskatchewan winter activity.
-Loch Leven Lake is stocked each year with brooke and cutthroat trout.
+Loch Leven Lake is stocked each year with brook and cutthroat trout.
 Locals recommend fishing at Cypress Lake 42 km south of the Centre Block for walleye and brown trout.
 Pan Lake (Blacker Lake) is also one of the few lakes stocked with brown trout.
 Ice thickness should be tested before fishing – a minimum of 3-4 inches is needed for a single person to walk on the ice.